wangjun-microsoft/Cognitive-Documentation/Content/en-us/Computer-vision/Tutorials/CSharpTutorial.md

 <!--
 NavPath: Computer Vision API/Get Started with Vision API
 LinkLabel: Get Started in C#
-Url: Computer-Vision-API/documentation/GetStarted/GetStartedVisionAPIforWindows
+Url: Computer-Vision-API/documentation/Tutorials/CSharpTutorial
-Weight: 55
+Weight: 75
 -->

-#Get Started with Computer Vision API in C&#35;
+# Computer Vision API C&#35; Tutorial
 Explore a basic Windows application that uses Computer Vision API to perform optical character recognition (OCR), create smart-cropped thumbnails, plus detect, categorize, tag and describe visual features, including faces, in an image.
 The below example lets you submit an image URL or a locally stored file.
 You can use this open source example as a template for building your own app for Windows using the Vision API and WPF (Windows Presentation Foundation), a part of .NET Framework.

 ###Table of Contents